jamesmcdonald112/dev-journal/to fix/case-studies/portfolio/Building the Portolio.md

-Changed this to unknown to stop [[learning-notes/Biome]] complaining:
+Changed this to unknown to stop [[to fix/learning-notes/Biome]] complaining:
 ```ts
 interface ApiResponse<T = unknown> {
 	data: T;